 Check the chart!
 I have a colourful food/nutrition chart above my oven as a quick reference point when preparing a meal.
 It is available at the Vegan Society for just £4.99.

-Should you have any doubts about levels of protein or energy levels associated with a vegan diet, head over to our Going Vegan guide to learn more.
+Should you have any doubts about protein or energy levels associated with a vegan diet, head over to our Going Vegan guide to learn more.

 If you’re going out for food with fellow herbivores, this is generally easy, either scan through HappyCow for a vegan friendly eatery or one of the herd will have a good recommendation.